 Christianity is not the only religion that took the temple as a place of worship.
 In fact, streets and buildings covered the temple for thousands of years.
-At some point of this phase Sufis actually built the mosque of Sufi Shaykh Yusuf Abu Al-Hajjaj over the temple.
-When the archaeologists uncovered the temple, they made sure they take care of the mosque and do not ruin it.
+At some point in this phase Sufis actually built the mosque of Sufi Shaykh Yusuf Abu Al-Hajjaj over the temple.
+When the archaeologists uncovered the temple, they made sure they take care of the mosque and did not ruin it.

 Avenue of Sphinxes

 One of the greatest places in Luxor that you shouldn’t miss!
-The avenue of the Sphinxes is a pathway of around 1,350 sphinxes with human heads that extends for more than 3 kilometers.
+The avenue of the Sphinxes is a pathway of around 1,350 sphinxes with human heads that extends for more than 3 kilometres.
 This pathway actually connects both Luxor Temple and Al Karnak Temple.
-The ancient Egyptians used this avenue during the Opet festival when they paraded along this pathway carrying the figures the God Amun and the Goddess Mut in a symbolic renewal of their marriage.
+The ancient Egyptians used this avenue during the Opet festival when they paraded along this pathway carrying the figures of the God Amun and the Goddess Mut in a symbolic renewal of their marriage.

 The building of the avenue of Sphinxes started during the New Kingdom and lasted until the 30th Dynasty.
 Later during the Ptolemaic Era, Queen Cleopatra reconstructed this pathway.
 According to historians, there were many stations along the avenue and they served many purposes.
 For example, station number four was serving in cooling the oar of Amun, stations number five was serving each of those sphinxes had a role of their own such as cooling the oar of God Amun or receiving the beauty of God Amun.

 Karnak Temple Complex